 Retirony: Used in episode 4, where one of the ninjas goes on for several minutes about his plans to go home and get married after this last mission.
 His companion even starts to interrupt and tell him that saying all that is a bad idea... then stops, since there's a strong sense that they both know he won't survive.

-Also, in a rare protagonist example, in episode 11 Togame talks about going on a sight-seeing journey with Shichika after all the action is over, then is shot to death one minute before the credits roll.
-Cruelly subverted when she admits in her Final Speech that it was all a lie; she was planning to kill Shichika to avenge her father.
+Also, in episode 11 Togame talks about going on a sight-seeing journey with Shichika after all the action is over, then is shot to death one minute before the credits roll.
+Subverted when she admits in her Final Speech that it was all a lie; she was planning to kill Shichika to avenge her father.

 Inverted with Togame - it's when one of her normally red eyes turns purple that you should look out.